truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 ## Why is MFA important?

-MFA significantly reduces the risk of unauthorized access compared to passwords alone.
-It is an industry best practice and a critical component of a comprehensive security strategy against increasingly sophisticated cyber attacks.
+MFA reduces the risk of unauthorized access compared to passwords alone.
+It's an industry best practice and a critical component in safeguarding user and supporter data.

 MFA can also help you: